tezos-commons/baseDAO/docs/specification.md

 (nat %flush)
 ```

-- Finish voting process on an amount of proposals for which their `proposal_flush_time` was reached, but their `proposal_expire_time` wasn't yet.
+- Finish voting process on an amount of proposals for which their `proposal_flush_time`
+  was reached, but their `proposal_expire_time` wasn't yet.
 - The order of processing proposals are from 'the oldest' to 'the newest'.
-The proposals which
+  The proposals which have the same timestamp due to being in the same block,
-have the same timestamp due to being in the same block, are processed in the order of their proposal keys.
+  are processed in the order of their proposal keys.
-- Frozen tokens from voters and proposal submitter associated with those proposals are returned
+- Frozen tokens from voters and proposal submitter associated with those proposals
-  in form of tokens in governance token contract:
+  are returned in the  form of tokens in governance token contract:
   - If proposal got rejected due to the quorum was not met or the quorum was met but upvotes are less then downvotes:
     - The return amount for the proposer is equal to or less than the slashed amount based on `rejectedProposalReturnValue`.
     - The paid fee is not returned to the proposer.